Follow the process for admittance to NAU’s School of Music

 MUS 121 (Music Theory I)

 If you need to brush up on your music theory before the exam, our music theory faculty have prepared a helpful guide: Theory Placement Test Information.

 All incoming freshmen and transfer students are automatically considered for tuition scholarships based on their audition and financial need status.
 There is no separate application for these scholarships.

 You must file your FAFSA (Free Application for Federal Student Aid) before you can be considered for any aid.
-Learn more about how to apply to financial aid at NAU, please see the Office of Scholarships and Financial Aid webpage.
+For more information about how to apply for financial aid at NAU, please see the Office of Scholarships and Financial Aid webpage.